Wind-River/vxworks7-ros2-build/README.md

 * Design patterns for building and structuring systems

-The default configuration build configuration will build a minimal set of ROS 2 packages necessary for running the Turtlebot 3 and example Python and C++ applications.
+The default configuration build configuration will build a minimal set of ROS 2 packages are necessary for running the Turtlebot 3 and example Python and C++ applications.

 This configuration is suited for prototyping and personal use.
 Please refer to the details of each individual ROS 2 package for details